Can Dogs Eat Hot Cross Buns?

 Sometimes ‘sharing is caring’ isn’t the best advice

-Hot cross buns, with their fluffy texture, hints of cinnamon, and, crucially, raisins, pose a potentially hazardous health risk to our four-legged friends.
+opens in a new tabHot cross buns, with their fluffy texture, hints of cinnamon and nutmeg, and, crucially, raisins, pose a potentially hazardous health risk to our four-legged friends.
 Whilst ‘sharing is caring’ is usually a generous adage to live by, when it comes to dogs and these seasonal sweet treats, there really shouldn’t be any crossover (sorry, not sorry).
 Find out why you shouldn’t be feeding your pup hot cross buns this Easter.

 Nutritional facts: hot cross buns for dogs